JardaniWorld/alx-higher_level_programming/0x03-python-data_structures/README.md

-This code prints all integers of a list
+This code retrieves an element from a list